Lucy Staniforth: Birmingham City

 In 2018, she joined Birmingham City.
 After two seasons, she left upon the expiry of her contract.

 Manchester United

 On 9 July 2020, Staniforth signed a two-year deal with Manchester United.
 She made her debut on 4 October as a 65th-minute substitute in a 3–0 victory over Brighton & Hove Albion.
 On 1 August 2022, Staniforth signed a one-year contract extension until the end of the 2022–23 season.

 Aston Villa

 On 9 January 2023, Staniforth signed for fellow WSL team Aston Villa on a free transfer following the termination of her Manchester United contract.
 She joined the rapidly-improving team after having struggled for playing time at Manchester United, and moved into a deeper midfield role, being key in Aston Villa reaching fifth in the league behind the big four.
 On 14 July 2024 it was announced that Staniforth had signed a contract extension with the club until June 2025.
 Staniforth signed a further one-year contract extension on 17 July 2025.
+She made her 50th appearance for Villa, and first start of the 2025–26 season, in a 2–0 FA Cup fourth round loss to Arsenal on 18 January 2026.
+On the 7th of May, 2026, Staniforth announced her retirement from football at the end of the 2025–26 season.